-MATH 2342/PSYC 2342 Introduction to Statistics (3 credits) [TCCN# MATH 2342]
+MATH 2342 Introduction to Statistics (3 credits) [TCCN# MATH 2342]

 An introduction to the basic concepts, uses, and methods of statistical computation, including descriptive statistics, correlation, probability, estimation, sampling, design, hypothesis testing, t-tests, ANOVAs, and chi-square.
 A computational and interpretational statistics course designed to prepare students for upper-division/graduate courses in research, data evaluation, and analytical reasoning.
 Prerequisites: PSYC 1320 General Psychology and one year of high school algebra, or permission of the instructor.
+Special Consideration: MATH 2342 is equivalent to PSYC 2342 Statistics for Psychological Studies.